nikkijuk/growth-mindset-coach/README.md

 # Skill Garden

-Skill Garden Coaches users to enforce "Get Better Mindset".
-For example: Career on information technology is seen as set of learning challenges.
+Skill Garden Coaches users to enforce "Get Better Mindset" by setting goals, tracking progress towards them and recording them as skills or accomlishments.

+Example:

+Career on information technology can be seen as set of learning challenges.
+Learning clannges can be modelled as goals and accomplished using tools like self paced courses.
+When planned activity dates (now = due date of learning task) it might be taken in to past archievements.
+Past achievements can be seen as inventory and short and long term plans as career goals.

 ## Conceptual model